 Bring this healthy and delicious potato salad to your next cookout for everyone to enjoy!

-If you found this post helpful, please leave a comment below and share with a friend.
+If you found this post helpful, please leave a comment below (comments are awesome) and share your snap on Instagram and tag #glutenfreehomestead.
+I always love seeing your photos.
 Have a wonderful week!

 Want to save this recipe for later?
 Pin It!